joelmpy/Twitter-Frontend/README.md

 ## Features

-* Users can create an account via Signup and can enter the site via Login
+* Users can create an account via Signup and can access the site via Login
 * User can tweet (write something and post it on the site)
 * User can like, retweet and comment on other tweet

 ## Usage

-You can share everything you want with other people with tweets (like what did you eat today or that you have won a tournament) and you can say what you think about something with comment:
+You can share everything you want with other people on internet with tweets (like what did you eat today or that you have won a tournament) and you can say what you think about a tweet with comments:
 * Jean: "i don't like spider-man"
 * Charles: "Personally i like him"

 ## Tech used

 ### Front-side
+* React.js
 * Boostrap
-* React.js

 ### Back-side
 * MongoDB
+* Bcrypt
+* Cors
+* Express
+* Mongoose
+* Morgan
+* Multer
+* Passport

 ## About us